BrunoFerreira95/B-company/README.md

 The road, it’s built a well document flow how to make a plot system.
 The learning flow, it’s not known of a waterfall.
 Trying to be disruptive own applying your grow has developer.

+Goal: Create a stand system for each setor of Brazil